danicius/resume-website/replit.md

 ## Overview

 This is a personal portfolio website for Danielle Alvarez, a Computer Science graduate and software developer.
-The application is built as a full-stack web application with a React frontend and Express backend, designed to showcase professional experience, projects, and technical skills in an elegant, responsive interface.
+The application is built as a **static React website** optimized for GitHub Pages deployment, designed to showcase professional experience, projects, and technical skills in an elegant, responsive interface with an orange-blue gradient theme.

 ## System Architecture